All New All Star Stand-Up Comedy Comes to Bay Street Theater

 Tickets are $30 in advance and $40 when purchased the day of the event and are on sale now at baystreet.org or by calling the Box Office at 631-725-9500.
 The Box Office is open Tuesday- Saturday 11 am - 5 pm or until show time.

 Bay Street Theater and Sag Harbor Center for the Arts is a year-round, not-for-profit professional theater and community cultural center which endeavors to innovate, educate, and entertain a diverse community through the practice of the performing arts.
-We serve as a social and cultural gathering place, an educational resource, and a home for a community of artists.
+It serves as a social and cultural gathering place, an educational resource, and a home for a community of artists.